junparkh/LendingClub/menu3.md

 To account for this problem, we created an `evaluate_strategy` function which will estimate an average APR for a given model.
 It creates a list of the loans the model predicts will do well and then returns the mean of the APR.
 In essense, this would be like estimating the total return of investing $1 in each loan.
 One important metric is also the percent of loans that match the strategy.
 For example, if the strategy matches 90% of loans, then it is not good for selection.
 Likewise, if only 0.1% of loans are matched, it may require a lot of work to pick out winning loans.

+A better solution would be to optimize for average APR instead of accuracy.
+However, we ran out of time before we were able to try this.

 ## Overall structure of our method for determining which loans we should take:

 Our plan was to create a number of different models to see which ones were most promising and then exploring these in greater detail.
 Unfortunately, time constraints limited our ability to explore models in depth.